MuhammadUzair0786/Tic-Tac-Toe-Game-in-Java/README.md

 This simple Java program implements a console-based 2-player Tic Tac Toe game.
 The players take turns entering values (0 for Cross and 1 for Oval) into the 3x3 game board.
 The program checks for winning conditions and declares the winner or a draw at the end of the game.

 # How to Play
-## 1-Compile the Program:

-## Open your terminal or command prompt
-Navigate to the directory containing the TicToc.java file.

 ## 1-Compile the program using the command
 javac TicTacToe.java